A Guide to Herbs That Grow in Winter

 To germinate, most herb seeds will need at least a 65ºF environment during the better portion of the day and will need sunlight, so place the containers accordingly.
 Keep the soil moist (not soaking—this will cause rot rather than germination) until the little puppies start to show signs of life.
 Then, water as you would any plant, but only begin harvest after the plant is well underway (about their third true leaf groups) and then, only harvest sparingly.

 Purchasing Fresh Cut Herbs

-Unless you’re really really in a bind, shy away from this option if you can.
-In the first place, the price is prohibitive and, generally speaking, because herbs are so perishable the quality of the herbs is lower (over its grocery store shelf life) that the fresh-cut (from your own patch) to which you have become accustomed.
+Unless you’re in a bind, shy away from this option if you can.
+In the first place, the price is prohibitive and, generally speaking, because herbs are so perishable, the quality of the herbs is lower (over its grocery store shelf-life) than the fresh cut (from your own patch) to which you have become accustomed.

 Creative Value-Added Herb Products